Here are my views on presenting the past from slightly different perspectives many years apart.

 TOURIST ATTRACTIONS.
 Often locations with too much material are tourist attractions in their own right.
 This raises issues.
 You don’t want to be in conflict with what they are offering.
 You should promote rather than replace what they offer.
 Encourage people to visit after the tour.
 The management of the site may not want you holding a group outside, so stay in public space unless you have permission.
 They may run their own tours, but even if it is a free site with free tours they may not appreciate you taking people in and round the place.
 If you can go in and it is free, it is diplomatic to make a donation and to encourage your group to do likewise.

 TOO LITTLE MATERIAL.
 A location with too little material is a different kind of challenge.
-You could just make it a brief stop if that helps the placing of the walk.
-You could pad with some generalities about sites of that type or more general history.
+You could just make it a brief stop if that helps the pacing of the walk.
+You could pad it out with some generalities about sites of that type or more general history.
 It could be just a quirky contrast to the other stops on the walks.
 Brief stops are OK but don’t do too many of them.
-It could be used as a ‘non-stop’, just something for them to look-out for on the way to the next stop.
+It could also be used as a ‘non-stop’, just something for them to look-out for on the way to the next stop.
 Consider dropping the location if it doesn’t contribute much to the themes of the walk.

 LINKING LOCATIONS.
 Some tour routes will have wonderfully contrasting locations that tell opposite sides of a story.
 It is worth thinking through how you will handle it.
 You could flag it up before hand, or deliberately leave it as a surprise.
 If you are lucky the two buildings (a dialogue in architecture), structures or features are inter-visible or even next to each other.
 When this happens it is wonderful, particularly when you unexpectedly flip from one to the other.

 SITE OF.
 The site of something is not normally a good stop as there is not much to see.
 Archaeological sites that are not visible, or nearly not visible, are a challenge and an opportunity.
 If you use a plan or reconstruction drawing you need to link it to what they can see, “this on the picture is this on the ground”.
 You can go beyond the picture and use people to reconstruct the building.
 Position them where walls, door posts or stones once stood.
 This is a very gentle bit of audience participation which most people are quite happy to do as they are all in it together and not being singled out.
-Then describe what it would have looked like, fill in the blanks of your rough 3D reconstruction.
+Then describe what it would have looked like, fill in the blanks of your imagined rough 3D reconstruction.
 Paint a picture of how the site was in words.
 This nicely gets you off reading your notes as it can be done from a picture in your mind.
 But if your reconstruction is too large and you need to shout across it, do gather them in as soon as you have established the sense of the scale of the site for the entire group.

 SETTING UP.
 You can take this ‘performance archaeology’ one stage further if you are on a private site.
 You can set things up in advance of the tour, coloured stakes, spray chalk or lights, marking what was once there.
 These are fairly quick, non-invasive and reversible methods that do no harm to the site.
 Though do avoid using string or tape as they are a trip hazard.
 Lost verticality can be, wind permitting, recreated with a helium balloon on a string.
 Other props and objects can be hidden on route to avoid the need to carry so much.
-And reaching into a bush to pull something out creates a nice surprise.
+And reaching into a bush to pull something out creates a nice surprise the first time.

 START WITH A QUOTE.
 Or something else well worded.
 Rehearse the opening more than the rest of the material.
 A good start makes you more confident, and gets you going.
 It also makes a good opening impression.
 It is what they will remember.
 With a similar well-rehearsed ending it will bookend the other material, holding it all together and making it all seem much tidier than it might be on paper.